 Is there anything better than finding a super cheap flight?
-With budget carriers it’s never been easier or more affordable to become a globetrotter.
-However, sometimes that is only in theory as low cost airlines are notorious for having exorbitant prices if you accidentally pack one too many pairs of socks or slip up on the spelling of your name during the booking process.
-Because the last thing we want during our travels is to start them off or end them with anything but smooth sailing, we’ve broken down all you need to know about flying with low cost carrier Ryanair.
+With budget carriers, it’s never been easier or more affordable to become a globetrotter.
+However, sometimes that is only in theory as low cost airlines are notorious for having exorbitant prices if you accidentally pack too many pairs of socks or slip up on the spelling of your name during the booking process.
+Because the last thing we want during our trips is to start them off or end them with anything but smooth sailing.
+We’ve broken down all you need to know about low cost Ryanair flights.

-Depending on what type of debit/credit card you use there is an administration fee applied to your total charge.
-If you pay with a credit card there is a fee of 2% of the total transaction value
+Depending on what type of debit/credit card you use when booking Ryanair flights, there is an administration fee applied to your total charge.
+If you pay with a credit card there is a fee of 2% of the total transaction value.

-If you would like to be able to board first or reserve a seat ahead of time there are two options available:
+If you would like to board first or reserve a seat ahead of time, there are two options available:

-If you are pregnant or plan to buy a ticket for a passenger under the age of 16 it is important to know the following information:
+If you are pregnant or are planning to buy a ticket for a passenger under the age of 16 it is important to know the following information:

 - Children Under 16: Unaccompanied minors under 16 years of age cannot fly with Ryanair.
 Children under the age of 16 must always be accompanied by a passenger over 16 years.
 Escort and special facilities are not provided.

-Ryanair changed their luggage policy on November 2018 and has the following rules:
+Ryanair changed their baggage policy on November 2018 and has the following rules:

-– Passengers with priority boarding can carry for free one small bag (40cm x 20cm x 25cm) plus another cabin bag (55 x 40 x 20cm) with a maximum weight of 10kg.
+– Passengers with priority boarding can carry for free one small bag (40cm x 20cm x 25cm) plus another cabin bag (55cm x 40cm x 20cm) with a maximum weight of 10kg.

 – The non-priority passengers are only able to take one small bag (40cm x 20cm x 25cm) which should fit into the sizer.
-A bigger bag of 10kg can be purchased online for a lower cost, or at the airport for a higher cost.
+A big bag of 10 kg can be purchased online for a lower cost or at the airport for a higher cost.

-– In case you’re travelling with an infant (up to 23 months old), you can carry a baby bag up to 5kg, for free.
+– In case you’re traveling with an infant (up to 23 months old), you can carry a baby bag up to 5 kg for free.